mitasamodel/CE-ammo-lables-fix/README.md

 # What it does
 Mod renames lables for some ammunition, based on the Ammunition Set.
 It helps to distinguish ammos from different sets even if they have the same caliber.
-It also adds caliber to the ammunition, which previously didn't have it (example - 100mm for BMP3).
+It also adds description of the caliber to the ammunition, which previously didn't have it (example - 100mm for BMP3, caliber is not shown in the list by default).

 Example:
 Mod "RimThunder - Red Dragon" adds new set of ammo called "AmmoSet_125mmT85".